alphaAntarik/ml_project_base/README.md

-## this is a bse project setup following end to end ml project structure
+this is a base project setup following end to end ml project structure